 - 4. Roll a tablespoon of the biscotti mixture into a rough ball, then roll the ball in the almonds.
 Using your thumb, forefinger, and middle finger, pinch the ball into a rough pyramid shape.
 [Editor’s Note: Yes, pyramid.
 Think Egypt.]
 Stand the pyramid on the parchment-lined sheet.
 Repeat with the remaining dough.

 - 5. Bake the biscotti for 10 to 12 minutes, until lightly browned.
-Let cool, then dust with the confectioners’ sugar.
+Let cool completely and then dust with the confectioners’ sugar.
+You’ll be rewarded by a far richer, more nuanced taste if you can resist tasting the biscotti until they’ve sat overnight.
 You can store the biscotti in an airtight container for up to several days as long as it’s not terribly, terribly humid outside–and inside—your kitchen.